 Now that you have asked yourself some basic questions here is a guide for your best yoga classes!

-Vinyasa, Yoga for athletes, Yogalates, Vinyasa with Core as well as ALL hot yoga classes: are classes that will make you sweat with sun salutations that require lots of movement and flow from one pose to the next.
+Vinyasa, Yogalates, Vinyasa with Core: are classes that will make you sweat with sun salutations that require lots of movement and flow from one pose to the next.
 These classes are paced to challenge the individual and help improve cardio and muscle tone as well as flexibility!
 Always moving at your own pace and respecting your limits should be an ongoing consideration while in class!